bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * A BCURRAN3 original!
 So of course I endorse and use it. :)
-* If you have problems running this due to your Windows PowerShell Script Execution Policy, [ForcePS](https://chocolatey.org/packages/forceps) can make your life easier - but now you can just run from the Start menu or the batch file!

 ![Screenshot of (unofficial) Choco Package List Backup to Local and Cloud (Script)](https://raw.githubusercontent.com/bcurran3/ChocolateyPackages/master/choco-package-list-backup/choco-package-list-backup.ps1_screenshot.png)